Union mount: Plan 9

 In the Plan 9 operating system from Bell Labs (mid-1980s onward), union mounting is a central concept, replacing several older Unix conventions with union directories; for example, several directories containing executables, unioned together at a single /bin directory, replace the PATH variable for command lookup in the shell.

 Plan 9 union semantics are greatly simplified compared to the implementations for POSIX-style operating systems: the union of two directories is simply the concatenation of their contents, so a directory listing of the union may display duplicate names.
 Also, no effort is made to recursively merge subdirectories, leading to an extremely simple implementation.
 Directories are unioned in a controllable order; u/name, where u is a union directory, denotes the file called name in the first constituent directory that contains such a file.

 Unix and BSD

-Unix/POSIX implementations of unions have different requirements from the Plan 9 implementation due to constraints in the traditional Unix file system behavior, which greatly complicates their implementation and often leads to compromises.
+Unix/POSIX implementations of unions have requirements different from the Plan 9 implementation due to constraints in the traditional Unix file system behavior, which greatly complicates their implementation and often leads to compromises.
 Problems that union mounting on Unix-like operating systems encounters include: